emmajanedrews/base-template/_posts/2018-01-22-is-reno-a-buyers-or-sellers-market.md

 What’s happening in our Reno market, lately?
 Is it a buyer’s or seller’s market?

-**Reno is a seller’s market.** Basic supply and demand dictate that low inventory causes higher home prices, which is a great turnaround for seller’s listing their homes.
+**Reno is in a seller’s market.** Basic supply and demand dictates that low inventory causes higher home prices, which is a great turnaround for sellers listing their homes.

 For buyers, interest rates are at an all-time low, so if you’re interested in buying, now would be a great time to lock in your loan.